OUR BOARD OF DIRECTORS

 Member-at-Large: Glenn Scimonelli, Percussion

 Associate Conductor (ex-Officio): William Terry

 Questions to any of the above officers, preferably in their designated roles, can be accomplished by using the following e-mail address:

 In the “Subject” sector of the e-mail please indicate from the listing above the particular Board member you are addressing your question to.

 OUR MAILING ADDRESS

 National Concert Band of America, 1561 Scandia Circle, Reston, VA 20190

-The National Concert Band of America has several openings for well-qualified musicians on trumpet, trombone and percussion instruments for the 2013-2014 season.
+The National Concert Band of America (NCBA) announces openings for well-qualified musicians on trumpet, trombone and percussion instruments for the 2013-2014 season.

 Candidates will be asked to play briefly for the Music Director and possibly a small panel, then participate in one or more rehearsals, at which point they may apply for membership.
 Musicians on other instruments (particularly Trumpet and French Horn) are welcome to audition as potential substitutes as the need arises, and for future membership.